canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 ## Next Steps
 Duration: 2:00

 The goal of this tutorial was to get you up and running quickly using Kubeflow.
-In this tutorial you:
+In this tutorial, you have:

 1. Created a VM
 2. Installed MicroK8s and Kubeflow